jmcinern/placenames/README.md

    python main.py

 4. Output:
 The output CSV file will contain the cleaned and structured placename pairs ready for further use.

+## TODO
+- Generate synthetic text with the place names to train speech synthesis.